ZhongkuiMa/slimonnx/README.md

 - **`fuse_transposedconv_bn`**: Fuse ConvTranspose and BatchNormalization nodes into a single ConvTranspose node.
 Optimization made easy! 🔄
 - **`shape_to_initializer`**: Convert shape nodes to initializers.
 Let’s get rid of unnecessary variables and treat them as initializers where possible! 🎯 This happends when the shape of a tensor is infered from another variable but the size of the variable is fixed in the model.
 - **`simplify_node_name`**: Simplify node names based on topological order, ditching the nested structure for clarity and simplicity. 🧠 Because ONNX names a node by the nested structure of the code.
-- **`reorder_by_strict_topological_order`**: Reorder the nodes based on strict topological order—perfect for neural network DAGs and convenient some further operations 🏎️
+- **`reorder_by_strict_topological_order`**: Reorder the nodes based on strict topological order—perfect for neural network DAGs and convenient some further operations. 🏎️

 Frankly speaking, the root reason is that ONNX is just like a reader, and it read the code without most of the optimizations.
 We are here to make it better! 🚀